Erfurt Cathedral

 Erfurt Cathedral (Erfurter Dom, officially Hohe Domkirche St. Marien zu Erfurt, English: Cathedral Church of St Mary at Erfurt), also known as St Mary's Cathedral, is the largest and oldest church building in the Thuringian city of Erfurt, central Germany.
 It is the episcopal seat of the Roman Catholic Diocese of Erfurt.
 The cathedral was mainly built in the International Gothic style and is located on a hillside overlooking the main town square (Domplatz, Cathedral Square), directly next to St Severus' Church.
 As a unique architectural ensemble, both churches together form the city's landmark.
 Former German names include Marienkirche and Propsteikirche Beatae Mariae Virginis.

 History

 The site of the present cathedral has been the location of many other Christian buildings, for example a Romanesque basilica and a church hall.
 In 742, Saint Boniface erected a church on the mound where Erfurt Cathedral is now sited.
 In the mid-12th century, the foundations of the original church were used for a Romanesque basilica.
 In the early 14th century, the mound was enlarged to make room for St Mary's Cathedral.

+In 1184 it was the site of the Erfurt latrine disaster when a floor collapsed during an assembly summoned by Henry VI, King of Germany.
+About 60 people, including many nobles, drowned in the liquid excrement underneath.

 Martin Luther was ordained in the cathedral on 3 April 1507.